highcharts-for-python/highcharts-gantt/docs/api.rst

   methods or properties from parent classes when properties or methods share names across multiple parents.

-  I know this is an anti-pattern, but it was a necessary one to minimize code duplication and maximize consistency.
-For that reason, I implemented it properly *despite* the anti-pattern, using some advanced Python concepts to navigate the Python MRO (Method Resolution Order) system cleanly.
-However, an awareness of the pattern used may prove helpful if your code inherits from the Highcharts Gantt for Python classes.
+  We know this the diamond of death is an anti-pattern, but it was a necessary one to minimize code duplication and maximize consistency.
+For that reason, we implemented it properly *despite* the anti-pattern, using some advanced Python concepts to navigate the Python MRO (Method Resolution Order) system cleanly.
+However, an awareness of the pattern used may prove helpful if your code inherits from the Highcharts for Python classes.

   .. seealso::